 Registration is the formal process of arranging courses desired by the student into a program of classes and of securing space in the classes.
 Continuing students register during the regular registration period in priority order by the number of units earned at College of the Canyons.
-Students are given registration appointments for online registration (www.canyons.edu).
-Students with appointments for regular priority registration will have no priority in obtaining a class unless they register in accordance with the registration schedule.
+Students are given a registration date and time and may register anytime on or after this date and time.
+For online registration: www.canyons.edu.
 Late registration, which occurs after the regular registration period closes, will be permitted on a first-come, first-served basis into those vacancies that may exist in classes.
 See current Schedule of Classes for specific information.